LeDDGroup/scroll-utility/README.md

 const someHTMLElement = document.getElementById("some-element")

 const windowScrollManager = new Scroll() // scroll the page
-// const windowScrollManager = new Scroll(window, settings) // same as above, with settings
+// const windowScrollManager = new Scroll(window) // same as above, with settings
-const elementScrollManager = new Scroll(someHTMLElement, settings) // scroll the element
+const elementScrollManager = new Scroll(someHTMLElement) // scroll the element
 ```

 ### Default export: